3 ways to make giving up sugar easier

 The damage sugar causes is no secret and Chinese medicine has long recognised the havoc “too much of the sweet taste” can wreak.
 Yet the Sugar Monster proves a Nemesis for most of us.

+There are some great Tai Chi Qigong routines designed specifically to support your Earth Element (like the one we're teaching in our Late Summer Tai Chi Qigong workshop) and some beautifully named Earth acupuncture points like Earth Granary and Encircling Glory.
 Another one of the best things you can do for your Earth Element is to follow a regular routine.
 That means regular bedtimes, regular work hours, regular times to relax and unwind, and regular meal times.
 This way, your body knows what to expect and when to expect it.
 This makes sense from a Western medical perspective too, as eating, exercising and resting at regular times keeps your blood sugar stable and the Sugar Monster away.